jjaemun/monte-carlo/README.md

 ### Random number generation

 Random number generation is a non-trivial element of any monte carlo framework, and is currently among the more dynamic organs in the system.
-This section addresses the concerns that arise consequent to that exploration.
+This section addresses concerns about both of those qualities.

-There are a score of methods and algorithms to generate random deviates with an equal claim to be called vital in such a context.
+There are a score of methods and algorithms to generate random deviates with an equal claim to be called vital...
- .

 #### Sampling strategies